 Prior to setting up her own compliance consultancy practice last year, Scheugnet Nel spent nine years at NBCUniversal as senior international compliance counsel, working across international operations in the development and implementation of the company’s compliance program.
 Scheugnet’s expertise includes implementation of third party risk management procedures and tools; controls around minority joint ventures and M&A risk assessment, diligence and integration.
 Scheugnet completed a BA in English and Drama before receiving her law degree in 1997 from the University of Cape Town.

 *The Risk Advisory Group surveyed over 200 compliance professionals from across the UK, Europe and beyond to pinpoint the key issues for the industry going into 2016.
-The survey was based on discussions with members of our Women in Compliance networking group, and can be accessed on Risk Advisory’s website.
+The survey was based on discussions with members of our Women in Compliance networking group.